basilesanast1/pico-badusb/README.md

 # Pico BadUSB

-A BadUSB based on the Raspberry Pi Pico
+A BadUSB flash drive based on the Raspberry Pi Pico

 ## Authors